-A/N Before I begin, I need to establish some canon about these versions of the characters.
+A/N Before we begin, I need to establish some canon about these versions of the characters.

-Rise of the Guardians: I don't really have a whole lot to say about this one.
-I call Jack's sister Emma.
-I know his parents aren't shown in the movie but I'm assuming he has two.
+Rise of the Guardians: I call Jack's sister Emma.
+I know his parents aren't shown in the movie, but I'm assuming he has two.
 Same with Jamie's parents.
-Oh also, no book canon.
+Oh also, no canon from the books.

 How had Toothless gotten out of the cove?
 It didn't matter.
 Somehow he'd come to protect Hiccup when his plan to tame a monstrous nightmare in front of the village had gone so terribly wrong.
 But now Toothless was in very real danger.